-In the limit of a nonrelativistic particle, restricted to one dimension, the momentum space master equation simplifies considerably, yielding if $\langle p \rangle$ is the momentum expectation value and $\Delta p$ the variance of a momentum superposition state.
+In the limit of a nonrelativistic particle, restricted to one dimension, the momentum space master equation simplifies considerably, yielding and the decoherence rate if $\langle p \rangle$ is the momentum expectation value and Δp the variance of a momentum superposition state.
 As the decoherence described by (49) is due to a difference in energy rather than in momentum, a state peaked at +p and -p will not decohere.
-This is a feature this model has in common with the previously discussed decoherence effect due to thermal gravitons [42] discussed above in section 2.2.1.
+This is a feature this model has in common with the previously discussed decoherence effect due to thermal gravitons [41] discussed above in section 2.2.1.